About this site

 The New Zealand Legislation website is designed to comply with the

-New Zealand Government Web Standards, allowing the content to be usable by all, irrespective of physical or technological impediments.
+New Zealand Government Web Accessibility and Usability Standards, allowing the content to be usable by all, irrespective of physical or technological impediments.

-Some items of legislation are large, particularly the "whole" or PDF versions, and may be slow to download.
+Some items of legislation are large, particularly the View whole or PDF versions, and may be slow to download.

 If you come across any accessibility issues, please Contact us.